 Primary Care Physician: A doctor who provides both the first contact for a person with an undiagnosed health concern as well as continuing care of varied medical conditions, not limited by cause, organ system, or diagnosis.
-Primary Care Provider: A health care professional (usually a physician) who is responsible for monitoring an

 Primary Care Provider: A health care professional (usually a physician) who is responsible for monitoring an individual's overall health care needs.